 A participating community lender will reach out to you to collect the required documentation, conduct any credit checks, and finalize the application review process.

 No specific collateral is required to be eligible (e.g., you do not need to have access to any specific real estate or equipment).
-Please note that your CDFI lender may file a blanket first or second lien on business assets, and any owners with more than 20% ownership must sign a personal guarantee.
+A blanket first or second lien may be filed on business assets, at the discretion of the originating CDFI.
+Personal guarantees will be required for individuals who own 20% or more of a business.

 If each business is a separate legal entity, has a separate tax ID and all businesses combined employ 50 or fewer full-time equivalent (FTE) employees, then you can apply for each of the businesses.
 Each business must meet all eligibility requirements.